Questions to ask before hiring a roofer

 Whether your roof has suffered damage, is old and needs replacing, or you need to re-shingle your roof during the quoting process of your homeowners insurance policy, you’ll want to hire a professional.
 Who you hire is an important decision because replacing a roof is not only one of the most expensive home remodeling projects you’ll take on, your roof is also vitally important to protecting your home.
 You want the right person for the job, someone you’re comfortable with, who knows what they’re doing and will do the job right the first time.

 Selecting a roof isn’t just about which shingles to purchase.
-A qualified roofer knows how to install the covering according to manufacturer guidance to ensure maximum wind and hail resistance.
+A qualified roofer knows how to install the roof covering according to manufacturer guidance to ensure maximum wind and hail resistance.
 Just getting the best shingles isn’t enough.
 The laborers need to know how many nails and where to place those nails for optimum performance.
 Keep the following questions and considerations in mind when evaluating roofers to ensure you make the best selection.

 Roofers who are licensed have completed training through a reputable technical school or apprenticeship.
 Those who are bonded are protected by a bonding company that can step in and complete the job should the roofer be unable to procure materials or subcontractors.
 Insured means the crew is insured against damage and accidents that could happen on the job.